bitovi/grunt-steal/README.md

 [![Build Status](https://secure.travis-ci.org/matthewp/grunt-steal.png)](http://travis-ci.org/matthewp/grunt-steal)

-A task to allow for ease of running multiple [Steal](http://javascriptmvc.com/docs.html#!stealjs "StealJS") build scripts.
+A task to allow for ease of running multiple [Steal](http://javascriptmvc.com/docs.html#!stealjs "StealJS") builds in your project.

-Currently, this assumes you have steal as a subdirectory/submodule placed in the root of your UI project.`.
+This assumes that you have a `stealconfig.js` and a `steal` subfolder containing `steal.js`.
+If you install [steal](https://github.com/bitovi/steal) getting these prereqs is as simply as running `steal install`.

 ## Getting Started